f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     new versions are not desired.
 This method is also used when there is no other checking method available and the upstream developer keeps us posted on new versions.
--   `RepoManifest` - At the most recent commit, the AndroidManifest.xml file is looked for in the directory where it was found in the the most recent build.
+-   `RepoManifest` - At the most recent commit, the `AndroidManifest.xml` and `build.gradle` files are looked for in the directory where they were found in the the most recent build.
 The appropriateness of this method depends on the development process used by the application’s developers.
 You should not specify this method unless you’re sure it’s appropriate.
 For